WaseekSenju/maze_flutter/README.md

-# A very Ineffiecent AlgoRunner
+# A very inefficient AlgoRunner :satisfied:

 A simple visualization app that creates a maze and then uses Breadth First and Depth First and A star algorithm to solve the randomly generated maze from scratch.